Rahama

-Rahama is a small town in the highlands of Kaduna State central Nigeria.
+Rahama is a small town in the highlands of Pari, Kauru Local Government Area of southern Kaduna State, central Nigeria.

 Transport

 It was served for a time by the extra narrow gauge Bauchi Light Railway which connected Zaria in the north to Jos in the south.

 In later times, this route was replaced by a better graded normal gauge railway on a different alignment.

+By 1913, two railway wires passed from Rahama to Jengre.

+Economy Activity

+The economy Activity in this place is farming which is agricultural production due rivers in the area.

+Communication

+Telegraph

+Telegraph services came to the area from the then-Northern Nigeria Protectorate capital, Zungeru, through Naraguta in 1913.
+The Telegraph was later connected to Jengre in the same year.